Raymond2537/Raymond2537/README.md

 - 👀 I’m interested in computer
 - 🌱 I’m currently learning software developmewnt
 - 💞️ I’m looking to collaborate on github
-- 📫 How to reach me gethub
+- 📫 How to reach me using github

 <!---
 Raymond2537/Raymond2537 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.